Types of secondary breast cancer treatment

 You can find out about treatment with Herceptin for secondary breast cancer in this section.

 If your cancer has spread to your bones it can weaken your bones making you at higher risk of breaking them.
 A monoclonal antibody called denosumab (Prolia, Xgeva) can help to reduce problems caused by secondary bone cancer.
-The National Institute for Health and Clinical Excellence (NICE) has said that denosumab should be available as a treatment within the NHS in England and Wales for people whose breast cancer has spread to the bones.
+The National Institute for Health and Care Excellence (NICE) has said that denosumab should be available as a treatment within the NHS in England and Wales for people whose breast cancer has spread to the bones.

 You can get another medical opinion if you want.
 It may help you to decide about your treatment.
 Most doctors are happy to refer you to another specialist for a second opinion.
 On the other hand, you may already have enough on your mind.
 Making decisions about treatments could make it even harder.
 In this case, don't feel that you have to get involved in treatment decisions.
 Each woman has her own way of coping.
 Your doctors and nurses will respect your wishes.